 Physical Space

-The moment I got the keys to our new home, my mind raced through every room, imagining the img_1573possibilities.
+The moment I got the keys to our new home, my mind raced through every room, imagining the possibilities.
 This house is much more open, with higher ceiling, single panel walls instead of cinder block, a large open kitchen, extra room for husband’s office, and a yard for kids to run around.

 We were not about to buy everything new, so the pieces that were given to us (or found roadside), I decided to makeover (see my DIY Home Care page!)
 To keep things light in each room, I chose (or painted) pieces in light colors.